 - Cupid Shuffle

-The Most Popular Songs To Make Everyone Feel Happy
+The Most Popular Wedding Songs To Make Everyone Feel Happy

 Of course, the main objective of your wedding reception is to celebrate your marriage!
 So you will want to make everyone feel happy, loved and excited!
-So you will want to choose songs that are cheery, positive, uplifting and upbeat to get everyone in a good mood!
+Therefore, you will want to choose songs that are cheery, positive, uplifting and upbeat in order to get everyone in a good mood!

 1. Sam Hunt – Body Like a Back Road